docker/docs/content/security/for-admins/single-sign-on/configure/configure-idp.md

 {{< /tab >}}
 {{< tab name="Entra ID SAML" >}}

 You can configure Docker with Entra ID using the pre-configured Docker integration, or by creating a custom application.
-You can use the [Docker app integration](#add-the-app-integration-in-entra-id) to simplify the set-up process.
+You can use the [Docker app integration](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/aad.docker) to simplify the set-up process.

 ### Add the app integration in Entra ID

 1. Go to the Entra ID admin portal.
-2. Go to **Identity > Applications > Enterprise applications > All applications**.
+2. Go to **Manage > Enterprise applications > New application**.
-3. Select **New application**.
+3. Search for **Docker** and select the correct app to **Create** into the main directory.
-4. Search for Docker and add it to the main directory.
+4. After adding the app to the directory, go to **Setup single sign on > Get started > SAML**.
-5. Copy the Docker SSO **Connection ID** from Docker Hub or Admin Console.
+5. Copy the Docker SSO **Entity ID**, **ACS URL**, and **Connection ID** from Docker Hub or Admin Console.
-6. Enter the SSO Connection ID in Entra ID to create your application.
+6. Enter those values in Entra ID to create your application.
-7. Once your application is created, find the **Login URL** and **SAML Signing Certificate** and copy them into the corresponding fields in your Docker SSO connection.
+7. Once your application is created, find the **SAML Signing Certificate (Base 64)** and **Login URL** and copy them into the corresponding fields in your Docker SSO connection.
 8. Assign users to the app via direct assignment or via security groups.

 ### Create a custom application in Entra ID